pgexperts/accidentalDBA/README.md

 **All steps through Vagrant Up should be completed before getting to the tutorial**

-Note: I am working on a Docker version of the tutorial, and it is possible that one will be ready before OSCON.
-Check back here for details on July 14th.
+Note: I am working on a Docker version of the tutorial, which will be ready before FOSS4G.

 Requirements
 =============